benaziziasmae/Election_Analysis/README.md

    - Get a complete list of the counties.
    - Calculate the total number of votes for each county.
-   - Calculate the percentage of votes for eachcounty.
+   - Calculate the percentage of votes for each county.
    - Determine the county with the largest turnout.

 **2- Election-Audit Results**